 Alongside the collections of the University, these provide easily accessible artistic and cultural resources of international significance.

-The city's central location on road and rail networks allows easy access to important libraries and art collections elsewhere in the West Midlands, including Birmingham Central Library, one of the largest public libraries in Europe, the New Art Gallery in Walsall, and Wolverhampton Art Gallery.
+The city's central location on road and rail networks allows easy access to important libraries and art collections elsewhere in the West Midlands, including the Library of Birmingham, Europe's largest public library, the New Art Gallery in Walsall, and Wolverhampton Art Gallery.